10 Dog Training Shortcuts That Actually Work (Trainers Use These Too)

 This buys you essential time without breaking the learning chain.

-Think of it as a bookmark that holds your dog’s place until the actual reward arrives.
+It is like a bookmark that holds your dog’s place until the actual reward arrives.

 It’s especially handy during fast-paced training sessions.